Underwater Welding Career & Training Information

 Some common duties can include:

-In addition, they are often responsible for taking on a variety of tasks prior to actually performing any welding.
+In addition, these professionals are often responsible for taking on a variety of tasks prior to actually performing any welding.
 Some of these duties can include:

 Project length and working hours can vary greatly, depending on the scope of the project.
 Therefore, a job can range from just a few hours to days, months, or even years.
 However, it is important to note that, although the main purpose is the actual welding task, the vast majority of time and effort is often spent on training, preparation, and safety precautions.